CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-5.md

 ### Medium

-You can also programmatically create infowindows and hovers by
+You can also programmatically create infowindows and hovers by using the following two methods which access visualization elements in the CartoDB.js library.

 {% highlight javascript %}
 cdb.vis.Vis.addInfowindow(map_object, sublayer, array_of_columns, options);
+{% endhighlight %}

+The hover window, called a Tooltip under the hood, can be accessed through:

+{% highlight javascript %}
+cdb.vis.Vis.addTooltip(map_object, sublayer, arr_of_cols, options);
 {% endhighlight %}

 Where `map_object` is the Leaflet or Google Maps map object, `sublayer` is the sublayer you want to be associated with the click or hover event, `array_of_columns` is a JavaScript array of column names (as strings). `options` is a JSON object with the following structure: